How to Winterize Your Lawn for Frost and Snow

 3. Control the Weeds

 Weeds seem to come as a package deal with cool-season grasses.
-Although weed infestation often occurs in the warmer months, some persistent ones will continue to cause trouble until the first snowfall.
+Although weed infestation often occurs in the warmer months, some persistent ones will continue to cause trouble until the cold weather.
 Find out the best methods to deal with pesky perennial weeds below.

 Preventive Measures